Shotover Jet Services opened by the Melhop brothers operating from the beach at Arthurs Point

 Soon after the invention of the Jet Unit by kiwi Bill Hamilton, the Melhop brothers started a world first – commercial jet boating on the Shotover River.
 That was in 1960 and it was used to raise money for Christian Youth Camps.

-In 1970 Shotover Jet, as we know it today, began operating when Trevor Gamble purchased the company and so began one of Queenstown’s and possibly New Zealand’s first commercial adventure activities.
-With ‘Jet 53’ wooden boats that carried 5 passengers Shotover Jet carried 1,480 passengers in its first year of operation.
+In 1965 Shotover Jet, as we know it today, began operating when they opened a complementary jet boat service through the Shotover River canyons from the beach at Arthurs Point.
+So began one of Queenstown’s and possibly New Zealand’s first commercial adventure activities.
+With ‘Jet 53’ wooden boats that carried 5 passengers Shotover Jet carried 1,480 passengers in its first year of operation in 1965.

 Primarily for reasons of safety, in 1987 the Shotover River Empowering Act granted Shotover Jet the sole operating concession for the Canyon section of the Shotover River, meaning that Shotover Jet have exclusive rights and are the only company permitted to operate in the spectacular Shotover River Canyons.